 You must notify the provincial or municipal authority of a soil remediation procedure if:

 - the amount of contaminated soil exceeds 50 m³

 - the amount of contaminated ground water exceeds 1,000 m³

 If you perform activities that reduce soil contamination, or if you move seriously contaminated soil, you must report this as well.
 Please contact your municipality to find out whether you have to notify the provincial authority or the municipal authority.

-You can report a single soil remediation by using the so-called BUS notification.
+You can report a single soil remediation by using the so-called BUS notification (in Dutch).
 You report this to the provincial authorities.
 There is no duty to notify if:

 - you can reasonably assume that the contamination is not serious

 - you move non-seriously contaminated soil only temporarily and intend to put it back

 If your business activities may cause soil-threatening substances to be released into the soil, you are obliged to have a soil survey carried out before you start up your business (baseline survey).
 This soil survey will record the soil quality at the time.
 Upon termination of your business activities, you must have another soil survey carried out (final survey).
 If the report shows that the soil was impaired or contaminated by your business activities, you will have to take remedial action.

 When buying or selling a parcel of land, soil surveys can also be performed that are not legally required and serve a different purpose to those performed for activities with the potential to negatively impact soil quality.
 These two types of surveys can be combined under certain conditions.